WebKit/WebKit/ReadMe.md

 ## Trying the Latest

-[Downloading Safari Technology Preview](https://webkit.org/downloads/) to test the latest version of WebKit.
+On macOS, [download Safari Technology Preview](https://webkit.org/downloads/) to test the latest version of WebKit.
+On Linux, download [Epiphany Technology Preview](https://webkitgtk.org/epiphany-tech-preview).
+On Windows, you'll have to build it yourself.

 ## Reporting Bugs